 Jewish educators are having daily conversations with families about their hopes and desires for their children's Jewish education and the value of synagogue membership.
 When we ask parents why they want their children to have a Jewish education, the answers bring us hope!

 The stresses of living in a pandemic sometimes cloud the joy and gratitude we feel.
-Too often in recent years the stress felt by families and communities around logistics and protocols has led to tensions, negative reactions, and challenging behavior.
-The demands on our educational leaders for creativity, flexibility, and compassion have increased exponentially, all while trying to care for themselves, their families, and their communities.
+Too often, the stress felt by families and communities around logistics and protocols has led to tensions, negative reactions, and challenging behaviors.
+The demands on our educational leaders for creativity, flexibility, and compassion have increased exponentially while they try to care for themselves, their families, and their communities.